Any student requesting academic or housing accommodations must:

 - provide written documentation of the disability.

 The documentation (see guidelines below) must state a diagnosis, the impact on the student's life, and any recommended accommodations.
-This documentation should be submitted to the student's counselor at Counseling and Disability Services.
+This documentation should be submitted to the student's counselor at Counseling and Accessibility Services.
 The counselor and the student will discuss appropriate accommodations based on the documentation and on the requirements of the program or classes in which the student is participating.

 Documentation may be provided by a physician or another licensed professional in a field appropriate to the disability.
 Examples of other licensed professionals include: psychologist, licensed mental health provider, audiologist or speech pathologist.
-Students may need to sign a release permitting communication between their licensed provider and Disability Services to facilitate clarification of any written documentation.
+Students may need to sign a release permitting communication between their licensed provider and Accessibility Services to facilitate clarification of any written documentation.